m e n u

 level I

 An eleven-year-old is a child, metamorphosed to a teenager two years later - and in between?
 Tomorrow was his twelfth birthday - questions?
-Through all of the nine walls or six doors (in the house of the Bergmans, the main purpose of all doors was to close them) he could hear his parents whispering, and pulled the blanket around himself a little tighter: change of scene, please!
+Through all of the six walls or four doors (in the house of the Bergmans, the main purpose of doors was to close them) he could hear his parents whispering, and pulled the blanket around himself a little tighter: change of scene, please!
 That usually helped: parents and birthday scenes did vanish, making room for school pictures that pinched even more.
-Frustrated, he threw off the blanket and did what he always did in such cases: he pulled his Geybey out of the mattress, his unofficial Geybey.
+Frustrated, he threw off the blanket and did what he often did in such cases: he pulled his Geybey out of the mattress, his unofficial Geybey.
 Not only was he banned from using his own old one, his parents had confiscated it together with the games:

-"We think we've noticed certain addictive paterns, Peter," his mother had tried to explain in this reasonable tone, that made him want to bathe his head in the toilet.
+"We think we've noticed certain addictive patterns, Peter," his mother had tried to explain in this reasonable tone, that made him want to bathe his head in the toilet.
 "Let's just see if you can manage without for a while and then..."

 And birthdays.